Van Den Brule F, et al reported that Galectin-1 accumulation in the ovary carcinoma peritumoral stroma is induced

 interactions between human ovary carcinoma cells and host fibroblasts.

 The galectins are a family of beta-galactoside-binding proteins implicated in modulating cell-cell and cell-matrix interactions.
-LGALS1 may act as an autocrine negative growth factor that regulates cell proliferation. [provided by RefSeq, Jul 2008]
+This gene product may act as an autocrine negative growth factor that regulates cell proliferation. [provided by RefSeq, Jul 2008]

 Ligand, Cell adhesion molecule